Academic Code of Honesty

 Nondiscrimination and Anti-Harassment Policy

-*All forms of sexual harassment and sexual misconduct, including sexual assault, sexual exploitation, intimate partner violence and stalking are governed by and adjudicated through the Sexual Harassment and Sexual Misconduct Policy.
+*All forms of sexual harassment and sexual misconduct, including sexual assault, sexual exploitation, domestic violence, dating violence and stalking are governed by and adjudicated through the Sexual Harassment and Sexual Misconduct Policy.

 I. Policy Statement

 As a Catholic, Jesuit institution of higher learning, the University of Scranton is committed to providing an educational, residential, and working environment that is free from harassment and discrimination.
 Harassment or discrimination based on race, color, religion, ancestry, gender, sex, pregnancy, gender identity or expression, sexual orientation, age, disabling condition, genetic information, national origin, veteran status, or any other characteristic protected by applicable law is prohibited.
-Retaliation against any person who reports such harassing or discriminatory behavior or files a complaint or report of discrimination or harassment with the University or an external agency, or otherwise opposes discrimination under federal and state laws, and this policy, is also prohibited.
+Retaliation against any person who reports such harassing or discriminatory behavior or files a complaint of discrimination or harassment, participates in any manner in an investigation or resolution of a report or complaint conducted by the University or an external agency, or otherwise opposes discrimination under federal and state laws, and this policy, is also prohibited.

 This policy prohibits any harassing and/or discriminatory behavior while on University property, at University sponsored activities, events, and off-campus programs including but not limited to, study abroad programs, internships, student teaching, and athletic events.
 This policy also applies to off campus activity that has the effect of creating a hostile, intimidating, or offensive working and/or academic environment; or of interfering or limiting one’s ability to participate in or benefit from an educational program or activity.